 Enabling BOLA Detection in HawkScan

 Enabling BOLA (and IDOR) detection in StackHawk is easy.
-Two ways to do this are using the "OpenAPI - Experimental" policy or customizing an existing policy.
-The "OpenAPI - Experimental" policy allows users to scan for the vulnerabilities outlined in the OWASP API Security Top 10.
+Two ways to do this are to use the “OpenAPI – Experimental” policy or to customize an existing policy.
+The “OpenAPI – Experimental” policy allows users to scan for the vulnerabilities outlined in the OWASP API Security Top 10.

-To set HawkScan up with the "OpenAPI - Experimental" policy, you will log into StackHawk, go to the Applications screen, and click on the settings link for your application.
+To set HawkScan up with the “OpenAPI – Experimental” policy, you will log into StackHawk, go to the Applications screen, and click on your application.

 Next, on the Settings screen, under HawkScan Settings, click the Applied Policy dropdown and select the “OpenAPI – Experimental” policy.